p-morris/LightingKit/README.md

 Every `Home` contains a default `Room`.

-If the user has chosen not to add any custom rooms to their `Home`, then the `Home` will still contain one `Room`: the default room.
+If the user hasn't added any custom rooms to their `Home`, then the `Home` will still contain one `Room`: the default room.

 ### Lights